Given the way they behave, you’d think mortgage servicers actually flew a pirate flag over their operations.

 After agreeing the homeowner was current on the mortgage at the end of the Chapter 13, weeks later Caliber announced that the debtor owed $1700 in unpaid fees and charges and threatened foreclosure.

-Not so fast, the bankruptcy judge said, and held after a hearing that Caliber had willfully violated the discharge.
+Not so fast, the bankruptcy judge said, and held that Caliber had willfully violated the discharge.
 Get out your checkbook, Caliber.

 Borrowers empowered by new rule